 Voice

 In the following question, a sentence has been given in Active/Passive Voice.
 Out of the four/five alternatives suggested, select the one which best expresses the same sentence in Passive/Active Voice.
-You are requested to keep the book on the table.
+Circumstances will oblige me to go.

 ANSWER DOWNLOAD EXAMIANS APP